The Symptoms of Osteoporosis

 How to Prevent Osteoporosis

 If you think you may be at risk for developing osteoporosis, assess your lifestyle and see if you have the symptoms of osteoporosis.
 What changes can you make?
 Do you consume enough calcium and other vitamins and minerals?
-Do you strength train in order to slow down bone loss?
+Do you strength train to slow down bone loss?
 Do you smoke?
 Are you a frequent drinker?

 These are all aspects you want to consider.
 Gradually, aim to make changes where necessary.
 Take it one step at a time.
 Strive to be better each day.
-It will matter later down the road and it will prevent future pain without the fear or discomfort the can be associated with osteoporosis.
+It will matter later down the road and it will prevent future pain without the fear or discomfort that can be associated with osteoporosis.